rajdeepd/force-rest-ruby/README.rst

 		end
 	end

-The method listed above is called as shown in the listing below in the file :code:`create_acciunt.rb`
+The method listed above is called as shown in the listing below in the file :code:`create_account.rb`

 .. code-block:: ruby

   class CreateAccount
     def execute
       data = Hash.new